philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 Quine Mclusky <https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm> might be a good replacement for grobner in boolean theories.
 Not sure what it is though

+If you leaned into the gauss version, these matrices are going to be extremely sparse.
+You may want to use a union find when you don't need linear combinations and only use the matrix methods when you do.

 Faster grobner. msolve <https://msolve.lip6.fr/> . singular

 Intermixing with non real valued teories.
 No problem.
 Use regular union find for those sorts.